Lawkmur/formWebsite-NodeJS-Express/README.md

 <code> npm run dev</code>

 And point your browser to `http://localhost:3000`.
-Optionally, specify a port by supplying the `PORT` env variable.

 ### Credits